Kenneth Rijock to face legal action in Dominica

 In one of blogs, he claimed that Prime Minister, Roosevelt Skerrit, was being investigated by US authorities for his alleged role in the matter involving ex-Dominican diplomat, Ali Reza Ziba Halat Monfared.

-His most recent blog alleged that Ambassador to Dominica of the Kingdom of Morocco, Mohamed Benjilany, visited Dominica recently, met repeatedly with Skerrit and he allegedly acquired thousands of blank official Dominica passports.
+His most recent blog alleged that Ambassador to Dominica of the Kingdom of Morocco, Mohamed Benjilany, visited Dominica recently, met repeatedly with Skerrit and allegedly acquired thousands of blank official Dominica passports.

 Rijock’s blogs have caused great controversy in Dominica and Astaphan said that “enough is enough.”